lildude/ha-addons/ghostfolio/DOCS.md

   This will be auto-generated on first run if not set.

 - `silent`: (Optional) Hide all output except errors in the log file.
 Default: `false`.

+- `env_vars`: (Optional) Set additional environment variables for Ghostfolio which aren't currently exposed by the configuration options in this add-on.

+  Each entry is made up of a name and value:

+  - `name`: The case-sensitive environment variable name.
+  - `value`: The value to be set in the environment variable.

+  Note: These will also overwrite any environment variable set using the configuration options above.

 Remember to restart the add-on when the configuration is changed.